Skip to main content

 What is HRCS training?

-The HRAF endeavours to run regular training sessions in the use and application of HRCS coding, but this is dependent on demand and availability of a limited number of experienced trainers.
+Training sessions are largely organised through the Health Research Analysis Forum (HRAF), which monitors the HRCS on behalf of the UKCRC.
+The training sessions cover both the use and application of HRCS coding… but the frequency of training sessions are dependent on demand and availability of a very limited number of experienced trainers.

 Why attend HRCS training?